-The Audit and Risk Committee assists the Board of Directors in fulfilling its oversight responsibilities by monitoring the Company's financial reporting practices and financial disclosures.
-The members of the Audit and Risk Committee are Terrence Lyons (Chair), Charles Bralver, Gillian Denham, Merri Jones, Jo-Anne O'Connor, Dipesh Shah and Francesca Shaw.
+The Audit and Risk Committee assists the Board in fulfilling its oversight responsibilities by monitoring the Company's financial reporting practices and financial disclosures.
+The members of the Audit and Risk Committee are Terrence Lyons (Chair), Michael Auerbach, Amy Freeman, Jo-Anne O'Connor and Rod Philips.
 Each of them is financially literate and each of them is independent of management as determined under applicable securities legislation.